-In addition, we are aware of other products in development that, if successfully developed and approved, may compete with SPINRAZA in the SMA market, including a potential gene therapy product for the treatment of SMA Type 1, which could come to market in the U.S. in 2019.
-Future sales of SPINRAZA may be adversely affected by the commercialization of competing products.
+We face competition from a new gene therapy product, which was approved in the U.S. in May 2019 for the treatment of SMA.
+Additionally, we are aware of other products in development that, if successfully developed and approved, may compete with SPINRAZA in the SMA market.
+Future sales of SPINRAZA may be adversely affected by the commercialization of these competing products.

-For additional information on our collaboration arrangements with Ionis Pharmaceuticals, Inc. (Ionis), please read Note 19, Collaborative and Other Relationships, to our consolidated financial statements included in our 2018 Form 10-K.
+For additional information on our collaboration arrangements with lonis, please read Note 19, Collaborative and Other Relationships, to our consolidated financial statements included in our 2018 Form 10-K.